 To determine which building investments are best suited to improving your cleaning efficiency, it’s important to first track the time spent on specific tasks.
 How often are trips made to refill soap dispensers across multiple floors?
 How many high-touch surfaces are in your lobby alone?
 How much time is spent vacuuming before tackling new disinfection requirements?

 GPS time tracking solutions can simplify this process.
 A number of timesheet providers offer GPS-based time tracking that lets managers know when employees clock in and out.
 Many of these solutions also provide insight into how long it takes to get to a job site.
 With greater insight into how long it truly takes cleaning staff to perform required work, you gain a better knowledge into your true costs and areas where you can improve.

 More data, more efficiency

 Of course, a cleaning solution that can provide clear data on the square footage it has cleaned, when it operated, and how long it ran makes benchmarking that much easier.
-Whiz is the first vacuum sweeper to offer data about each cleaning.
+Whiz is the first commercial robot vacuum to offer data about each cleaning.
 Clients who use the Whiz Connect dashboard gain detailed insight into when and where cleaning was performed.
 Whiz is available with a subscription model that allows property owners and cleaning companies to cost-effectively pilot this solution.